-On January 5th the Coronado and southern California surfing community lost Stan Searfus, a universally loved waterman who possessed an energy and spirit that will be deeply missed by those of us that were lucky to have him in our lives.
+On January 5th, 2018 the Coronado and southern California surfing community lost Stan Searfus, a universally loved waterman who possessed an energy and spirit that is deeply missed by those of us that were lucky to have him in our lives.

 Born in 1961 at Navy Balboa Hospital, Stan Searfus was one of five brothers and sisters born to a young woman from Indiana and Navy pilot based in Coronado.
 They moved around a bit as Navy families often do, but in November 1967 Stan's father was lost in combat in the Vietnam War and his mother returned to Coronado to raise the kids.
 As Stan always told it, once back on the island he turned into a "free range" kid along with his brother Tim and "just ran wild."
 Running between the officer’s club pool and the beach, Stan and his brother ran riot on the island and Stan got himself into the water anytime he could.
 Stan loved to share stories about the two of them sneaking out of this or that place to catch a surf.
 A neighbor (and as it would turn out a lifelong influence), retired UDT SEAL Master Chief Stan Antrim also loved surfing, and would take the boys to Mexico... sometimes for a day or as long as a week to catch waves.
 When he started surfing in middle school it was a natural progression from all of the hours he had spent body surfing every nook and cranny along Coronado.
 He would lead a tribe of 20 to 30 kids on the island they would all jump on their bikes to catch waves whenever they could.